 Truck driver health is a topic that doesn’t receive enough attention, for the CDL driver.

-Life on the road for the CDL driver can become an all consuming lifestyle.
+Life on the road for a truck driver can become an all consuming lifestyle.

 Sadly, this lifestyle often reflects a lack of care for one’s own health.